timescale/docs.timescale.com-content/using-timescaledb/limitations.md

 hypertables.
 In addition, the following limitations apply specifically to distributed hypertables:

-- Background job scheduling is not supported.
-- User defined actions is not supported.
+- Distributed scheduling of background jobs is not supported.
+Background jobs created on an access node are scheduled and executed on this access node without distributing the jobs to data nodes.
 - Continuous aggregates are not supported.
 - Compression policies are not supported.
 However, you can enable compression on the distributed hypertable and manually